RedisLabs/redislabs-docs/content/ri/memory-optimizations.md

 Avoid converting hashes to lists when:
 1. When your hash contains fewer than 50,000 objects.
-1. The size of your hash values are not consistent.
-Some values values contain a few fields while other contain many.
+1. The size of your hash values are not consistent (for instance, when some hashes contain only a few field-value pairs while others contain many).

 ### Shard big hashes to small hashes